phbasler/BSMPT/README.md

         cmake --build . -j -t doc

-The make doc will use doxygen to create the online help in build/html which can be opened locally.
+The `-t doc` will use doxygen to create the online help in build/html which can be opened locally.

-Note to Mac Users: You have to use the g++ compiler as clang does not support OpenMP.
-If you get the error "missing libcmaes_config.h" during the compilation, please check if the file is in build/libcmaes-0.9.5.
-If so, copy it to /path/to/libcmaes/include/libcmaes

 ### Unit tests